Talon Zipper

-Talon was the first slide fastener, a/k/a zipper, manufacturing company.
+Talon is the first slide fastener (or zipper) manufacturing company.
 It was founded in 1893 as the Universal Fastener Company, manufacturing hookless fasteners for shoes.
-In 1913 it moved to Meadville, Pennsylvania, becoming the first manufacturer of zippers.
+In 1913, it moved to Meadville, Pennsylvania, becoming the first manufacturer of zippers.
 The company flourished through the 1960s when it is estimated that seven out of every 10 zippers were made by Talon.

 Business history

 In 1891 Chicago inventor Whitcomb L. Judson wanted an easier way to lace up his shoes so he devised a system of hooks and eyes, plus a slide mechanism, to fasten and unfasten the hooks.
 He exhibited his device at the 1893 World's Columbian Exposition.
-Lewis Walker, a corporate attorney from Meadville, Pennsylvania took an interest in the product.
-Lewis organized the Universal Fastening Company, and became the major stockholder.
+Lewis Walker, a corporate attorney from Meadville, Pennsylvania, took an interest in the product.
+Lewis organized the Universal Fastening Company and became the major stockholder.

 Judson's device, called the Clasp Locket, did not work well, and each hook and eye had to be hand-sewn onto the shoe or garment.
-In 1904 the company was reorganized as the Automatic Hook and Eye Company and was moved to New Jersey.
-Judson kept working to improve his invention, and in 1905 he came up with the C-Curity Placket Fastener, which had smaller hooks and eyes attached to strips of fabric.
-But the C-Curity fastener had to be removed from the garment before washing, so was not popular.
+In 1904, the company was reorganized as the Automatic Hook and Eye Company and was moved to New Jersey.
+Judson kept working to improve his invention, and in 1905, he came up with the C-Curity Placket Fastener, which had smaller hooks and eyes attached to strips of fabric.
+But the C-Curity fastener had to be removed from the garment before washing, so it was not popular.
 The inventor lost interest in fastener products.

-In 1906 Lewis Walker hired engineer Gideon Sundback to work on improving C-Curity.
+In 1906, Lewis Walker hired engineer Gideon Sundback to work on improving C-Curity.
 Sundback made many innovations that brought it closer to modern-day zippers.
 He also developed the machinery needed to produce the parts.